rotki/rotki/docs/api.rst

           "message": ""
       }

-   :statuscode 200: Events are succesfully returned
+   :statuscode 200: Assets correctly imported
-   :statuscode 400: Imported file is for an older version of the schema or file can't be loaded or format is not valid.
+   :statuscode 409: No user is logged in, imported file is for an older version of the schema or file can't be loaded or format is not valid.
-   :statuscode 409: No user is logged in.
-   :statuscode 500: Internal rotki error
+   :statuscode 507: Internal rotki error